-Recipe features
+Recipe summary

-- Concentrated flavor: Roasted tomatoes and peppers have more flavor than raw or even sauteed veggies.
-Roasting them evaporates a lot of the liquid and concentrates their flavor, which also keeps the soup from being watery
+- Concentrated flavor: Roasted tomatoes and peppers have more flavor than raw or even sautéed veggies.
+Roasting them evaporates a lot of the liquid and concentrates their flavor, which also keeps the soup from being watery.

 Ingredients